Benefits of Salt Therapy for Children

 InHalo: DSI Dry Inhalers contain 100% pure, unprocessed salt from the famed Praid Salt Mine.
 Thanks to their practical, small packaging, you can take the salt with you wherever you go, whether on the road or at work.

-It’s an Award-winning product both from a design and a product point of view.
 In 2019, InHalo DSI won Best New Healthcare Product Award at Natural & Organic Products Show, in London

 There are two types of saline inhalers available:

 This inhaler is for people with upper respiratory complaints.
 It can relieve nasal congestion and allergy symptoms.